|

 The job name should be in positions 3-n (for a maximum of eight characters) followed by a space.

 The job name is specified first, in this example the job name will be SIMOJOB1.
-The key-word JOB is specified to indicate this is the JOB statement.
+The key-word JOB is specified to indicate this is the JOB statement or Job Card.

 The job class is specified by using "CLASS=" key word.
 This information is used to tell the system how the job is to be run.
 Jobs will be scheduled and will run under control of a predefined class as determined by the job initiator.
 The job class may determine the priority of the job and how long it will be allowed to run.
 If the job initiator is already running a job then the current job request may be placed in a job queue and have to wait until the initiator is free.

 The MSGCLASS=x is used to specify where the job output will be directed.
 The output classes are predefined and vary from site to site.
-Two are the normal defaults are as follows.
+Two of the normal defaults are as follows.

 The MSGLEVEL=(x,y) is used as follows.